CodeBeast357/downdrag/README.md

 Each of the gathered information can be modelled by:

-- type: save method
+- type: choice of save method
   - string (default)
   - int
   - float
 - default: otherwise the type's default
 - conversion: collection configuriton
-  - process:
+  - process: choice of harvesting method
     - value: harvest directly
     - calculate: math formula from regex groups
     - layer: formula from previous fields